OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/spfx/solution/README.md

     Or you can use TeamsFx CLI with running this cmd under your project path:
     `teamsfx provision`

     It will provision an app in Teams App Studio.
-You may need to login with your M365 tenant admin account.
+You may need to login with your Microsoft 365 tenant admin account.

 4. Build and Deploy your SharePoint Package.
     - Click `Deploy to the cloud` in DEPLOYMENT panel of Teams Toolkit extension, or run `Teams: Deploy to the cloud` from command palette.
 This will generate a SharePoint package (*.sppkg) under sharepoint/solution folder.